 Mr. Bloom is the owner and project manager at EMC.
 Since the company's formation in 2002, he has managed EMC Engineering’s staff on numerous projects in Alaska from Shemya to Prudhoe Bay and overseas, including Wake Island and Guantanamo Bay, Cuba.
 He has over 30 years experience in the civil industry, including the Design and Construction Sections of the Alaska Department of Transportation and Public Facilities.
 Mr. Bloom has a B.S. in Civil Engineering from the University of Vermont, and is an AK-CESCL.
 As an owner in EMC, Ryan's role is President / Chief Executive Officer.

 Tara is EMC's Administrative Operator, as well as a staff office engineer.
-She has worked with us since 2004 beginning with the Echo Parking Phase II project at AIA as well as the Lake Otis Rehabilitation project.
+She has worked with us since 2006 beginning with the Echo Parking Phase II project at AIA as well as the Lake Otis Rehabilitation project.
 She completed the McGrath Airport Runway Extension and New GA Apron project in 2009, and was the office engineer on the Atka Airport Runway Extension and Resurfacing Project.
 She is well versed in FAA and DOT project requirements, with over 10 years in the construction industry.
 Tara recently completed her MBA from Washington State University.
-As an owner in EMC, Tara's role is Executive Vice President / Chief Operating Officer.

-Kent has been a project engineer with EMC since 2003, contributing over 12 years of experience primarily on aviation and highway projects for the ADOT.
+Kent has been a project engineer with EMC since 2003, primarily on aviation and highway projects for the ADOT.
 Past projects include improvements at the Ted Stevens Anchorage International Airport, Dillingham Airport, and reconstruction of the St. Paul Island Airport, as well as many Anchorage bowl highway projects.
 Kent has a B.S. in Civil Engineering from the University of Colorado, is a Certified Inspector of Sediment and Erosion Control (CISEC), and an AK-CESCL.
-As an owner in EMC, Kent's role is Senior Vice President.

 Theron has been a project engineer since 2009, and previously an office engineer and inspector on several projects throughout the state.
 Some of his jobs include the Unalaska Airport Runway Extension, the Seward Highway MP 43-50 Project, Huffman Road/Elmore Road Intersection Improvements, and DeArmoun Road Rehabilitation.
-Before joining EMC, he worked in horizontal civil construction through contractors and the US National Guard.
+Before joining EMC, he worked in horizontal civil construction and is a Marine Corps veteran.
 Theron is a CISEC and an AK-CESCL.
-As an owner in EMC, Theron's role is Vice President.

 Jake joined EMC in 2005, and in that time has become a project engineer on staff.
 He has experience in positions as a quality control manager, grade inspector, materials, electrical, and paving inspector on many projects throughout the state.
 His recent projects include Debarr Rd Rehabilitation, Gambell, Ingra, and A St. Paving, HSIP: High Friction Surface Treatment, and Anchorage Area Traffic Signal and Safety Upgrades.
 Jake completed a B.S. in Civil Engineering at University of Alaska and a B.S. in Biology at the University of Wisconsin.
 He is WAQTC qualified in asphalt, soils, embankment, and base, and is an ACI Certified Concrete Technician, as well as an AK-CESCL.

-Since starting in 2010, Rhiannon has been an office engineer on numerous projects such as HSIP Signal Modifications, HSIP Muldoon and Northern Lights Blvd, and Debarr Road Resurfacing.
-She holds a B.S. in Business Management from NC Mount Olive College, an MBA from the University of Alaska, and is currently pursuing an M.A. in Management and Human Resources.
-Rhiannon is AK-CESCL certified and has completed the SWPPP writing class.
+Since starting in 2010, Rhiannon has been an office engineer on numerous projects such as Glenn Highway- Hiland Road to Eklutna Pavement Preservation & Glenn Highway- Median Crossovers, Seward Highway MP 50-54.5 Pavement Preservation & Cooper Landing Walkable Community Project, Seward Highway MP 54.5 to 75 Pavement Preservation, and Muldoon Road Pedestrian & Landscape Improvements, Phase III.
+She holds a B.S. in Business Management from NC Mount Olive College, an MBA from the University of Alaska, and an M.A. in Management and Human Resources from Wayland Baptist University.
+Rhiannon is AK-CESCL and ATSSA certified.

 Clint started working for EMC in 2007 as a lead inspector on the Lake Otis Parkway Surface Rehabilitation project.
-Since then, Clint has been a grade inspector, paving inspector, electrical inspector and environmental inspector on HSIP 2001/Group A, 1A, 1B, 2 & 3B, Anchorage Area Safety Improvements and Seward Highway Mile Post 43-50 Pavement Refurbishment Project.
+Since then, Clint has been a grade inspector, paving inspector, electrical inspector and environmental inspector on numerous projects for EMC.
 He is a CISEC, AK-CESCL, WAQTC, and ATSSA certified individual.
+Clint enjoys riding and racing bicycles and sports cars in his free time and walking with his older dog Sachi.
+He has competed in many ultra-distance cycling events including Alaska’s 350 Mile Iditarod Trail Invitational and Susitna 100 mile.

 Kil McNamara joined EMC in 2014.
 He has been a SWPPP Inspector, Office Engineer, and Material Technician with us.
 He recently worked on CR Traffic Signal Modification and OH Beacons, the SWPPP contract for the 88th Ave. and 5th & 6th Ave. projects.
 Kil has completed a B.S. in Civil Engineering from the Univiersity of Alaska Anchorage and is certified in AK-CESCL, WAQTC, and is an IMSA Traffic Control Supervisor.